fairsilas/South-China-Sea-Game/Outline.md

-# Junks & Riches: A game set in the south China Sea during
+# Junks & Riches: A game set in the south China Sea in the 1800s

 ## I. Introduction
 This planning document provides a description of game mechanics with end notes to give historical background for features in the game.